WenxueCui/NL-CSNet-Pytorch/README.md

 * For training data, you can choose any natural image dataset.
 * If you like this repo, Star or Fork to support my work.
 Thank you.
-* If you have any problem for this code, please email: wenxuecui@stu.hit.edu.cn
+* If you have any problem for this code, please email: wxcui@hit.edu.cn